Ryan Oishi

 brilliant blue teeth,

-contained a long digression
+contained a long, labyrinthine digression

-about Harald Bluetooth,
+on Harald Bluetooth,

 both rune and legacy